jensimmons/webahead-transcripts/README.md

 1. Find anything that should be a link, and make it a link.
 2. Find anyplace that says "inaudible" with a time stamp, go listen to the show, and see if you can understand what was being said.
 3. Correction any mistakes you find.
+(Still waiting to see if someone notices that mistake.)
 4. Transcribe new episodes!
-Summit new transcriptions while still in progress, so other people know you are working on one.
+[Open an issue on GitHub](https://github.com/jensimmons/webahead-transcripts/issues), so other people know you are working on an episode and we don't have two people working on the same one.
+Feel free to summit parts of new transcriptions while still in progress.
 It's ok if you don't get all the way through a show.
 Just do part, and then collaborate by sending a pull request and let others help finish it.